 - For Camping guests who wish to take advantage of our onsite catering we will offer these facilities from our Dutch Barn Bar and served either in the barn or marquee.
 Sanitiser gel is also available to use during mealtimes, and when you enter/leave the Farmhouse/Bar/Marquee.
 (Food can be served either as a takeaway, or in our ‘seating safely’ areas whilst adhering to the current Welsh Government rules).

 - Revised Eating Routines: Breakfast and Evening Meals will be served as follows:

 - Removal of the normal self-serve breakfast buffet; replaced by all items being served direct to your table.
-This includes: